May 2018 - Local music vendors are about to get a lot of a business from the Arlington ISD.

 Teachers at each campus consider their needs, prioritize them and then use an online form to submit their requests.
 The fine arts department reviews all the campus requests and then submits a comprehensive batch of requests to the purchasing department to seek bids from potential vendors.
 The best bids are then sent to the AISD Board of Trustees for approval.
 Once approval is granted, the items are ordered.

-Most of the new instruments and equipment will arrive early in the fall, many in time for the school year.
+Most of the new instruments and equipment will arrive early in the fall.
 Some instruments are handmade though and require more time.
 Those will arrive a little later in the school year as they are completed.